top of page

 Here's what you need to know:

-Choose a Gi class (fighting in the kimono/Gi) or No Gi Class (rash guard and shorts).
-Different techniques are used.
+• Choose a Gi class (fighting in the kimono/Gi) or No Gi Class (rash guard and shorts).
+For an explanation of the different classes head here.

 Micheal's Story